 Is Your MFC Causing Warehouse Congestion?

 Most MFCs hold completed orders outside the system.
 This approach requires additional storage locations to stage those orders.
-Since most orders also contain frozen and refrigerated items, secondary refrigeration units is needed.
+Since most orders also contain frozen and refrigerated items, secondary refrigeration units are needed.

 The added storage and refrigeration equipment, combined with order consolidation, leads to warehouse congestion.
 And failing to keep products in their proper temperature range while picking, staging and transferring will impact product quality and shelf life.